Hello everyone! I hope you’re all well.

 Don’t get me wrong, being vegan can be tricky at first, especially if you’re not used to eating vegan foods and have no idea about what’s out there these days.
 Personally, I first went Pescatarian, then Vegetarian, then Vegan, so I found the transition super easy.
 Whether you’re going cold turkey or doing the same as I did, there are so many fantastic alternatives in the supermarkets these days, you really wont feel as if you’re missing out on your usual fare.
 You’ll soon realise you can still eat all your favourite foods veganised.

-- Butter: Flora has been a completely vegan company for a while now and their butter substitutes are absolutely delicious – my whole (non-vegan) family uses them.
+- Butter: Flora have several butter substitutes which are absolutely delicious – my whole (non-vegan) family uses them.

 - Cheese: If I’m totally honest, vegan cheese is a bit of a love or hate situation.
 I prefer to go without cheese normally, but if you’re wanting to try new things then I would recommend the Applewood or Violife vegan cheeses.

-- Chocolate: most supermarkets have great options in the ‘free-from’ aisles, my favourite brand being ‘Nomo’ – although, I still haven’t tried the Galaxy vegan chocolate yet!
+- Chocolate: most supermarkets have great options in the ‘free-from’ aisles, my favourite brand being ‘Nomo’.

 - Ice Cream: The vegan ice-creams on the market are unbeatable; magnums, cornettos, even Ben and Jerrys… we’re spoilt for choice.